 This challenging bike climb has been made famous by the Vuelta a España.

-Photos by PJAMM contributors Max Kueng of Zurich, Switzerland, Ard Oostra of Montreux, Switzerland, Charlie Thackeray of Ongar, United Kingdom, and Ron Hawks of Las Vegas, Nevada, USA.
+Photos by PJAMM contributors Max Kueng of Zurich, Switzerland, Ard Oostra of Montreux, Switzerland, Charlie Thackeray of Ongar, United Kingdom, Ron Hawks of Las Vegas, Nevada, USA and Stephen Rockford, Ireland.

 Distance and altitude signs each kilometer

 Notice the grades: 10.4, 10.8, 11.1 . . .
 16.2/23.5 😟😟

 Roadway at kilometer 6.7 just before it pitches up dramatically.

 Many grazing ranch animals on the climb.

 Keep moving . . .